Skip to content

 Paul Thompson, a partner with McDermott Will & Emery LLP, is a very successful, well-known appellate lawyer.
 Despite his busy practice, he regularly uses his skills and experience to advocate on behalf of pro bono clients.
 He handles a wide-range of appeals on behalf of pro bono clients and is a frequent author of amicus briefs.
 Two of his most noteworthy efforts this year highlight Paul's commitment to pro bono.

-Jane Garrido Headshot
+Jane Garrido headshot

 Pro Bono Week Profiles 2019: Jane Garrido – Making Housing Vouchers Work